anuragabcr/react-assignment/README.md

 These items need to persist across all pages (including `/checkout`) to ensure that the user does not lose the items in their basket when the pages change.

-Use your knowledge of React state management to resolve this issue.
-Consider options such as the Context API, Redux, etc.

-We would like you to be abe to discuss your reasoning behind your chosen solution.
+Please use Redux to solve this problem.

 Additionally, please implement a confirmation message to notify users when their order gets successfully placed.
 (Note: The order doesn't need to be saved; this is merely a dummy confirmation.)

-### Task 3 - Making Improvements
+### Task 4 - Making Improvements

 You may have noticed that when you click 'Add to basket' multiple times for a product, its entries get duplicated in the shopping cart.

 Please resolve this issue by increasing the quantity of the product rather than adding a new entry whenever it is added to the basket multiple times.

-### Task 4 - Component Creation
+### Task 5 - Component Creation

 By now, you should have a working E-Commerce system!
 Users can browse products and confirm their orders using the now functional shopping basket.